Step 1: Choose Your Flight Voucher

 For the flight itself, we recommend clothing similar to what you would wear for a countryside walk, including sensible footwear and a coat or jacket, as even in the summer it can get a bit chilly at 2,000 feet.
 A hat is also a good idea (the burners can give off quite a bit of heat!) and don’t forget to take your camera!

-You will be given a full safety briefing by the pilot, before being invited to help with getting the balloon ready.
+You will be given a full safety briefing by the pilot, before being invited to help with getting the balloon ready (which is fully optional but most people find it’s really good fun!).

 Then it is time to hop in the basket and off you go into the skies for your incredible hot air balloon ride.